metno/metsis-drupal/metsis/metsis_basket/README.md

 ## Endpoint
 The following URI endpoints are provided by this module:
-* /metsis/mybasket -> Show your basket with the items added.
+* /metsis/mybasket -> Show your basket with the items added and include the bokeh dashboard.
-* /metsis/basket/add/{id} -> Ajax endpoint which add the product with current {id} to the basket.
+* /metsis/basket/add/{id} -> Ajax endpoint which add the product with current {id} to the basket from within the metsis search.